Nike Pegasus 41 Running Shoe Review

 Heel Energy Return

-The heel energy return is sub-par, providing minimal bounce or responsiveness upon impact.
-This shoe feels somewhat dull for heel strikers seeking a lively or energetic ride, limiting its appeal to runners looking for snappier performance during tempo runs or interval training.
+The heel energy return is poor, providing minimal bounce or responsiveness upon impact.
+For heel strikers seeking a lively or energetic ride, this shoe feels somewhat dull, limiting its appeal to runners looking for snappier performance during tempo runs or interval training.

 Forefoot Energy Return